-Based solely on our review of the copies of such forms received by us, or written representations from certain reporting persons that no Forms 5 were required for those persons, we believe that during our year ended December 31, 2009, all filing requirements applicable to its officers, directors, and greater than 10% beneficial owners were met in a timely manner, except for a late filing of a Form 4 for three transactions by Mr. Albin and a late filing of a Form 4 for three transactions by Mr. Hersh.
+Based solely on our review of the copies of such forms received by us, or written representations from reporting persons, we believe that during the year ended December 31, 2009, all filing requirements applicable to our officers, directors, and greater than 10% beneficial owners were met in a timely manner, except as set forth below:

+- $\ddot{Y} \qquad \mbox{late filing of a Form 4 for one transaction by Mr. Powers; and$ - $\ddot{Y}$ late filing of a Form 4 for eleven transactions by Mr. Grimm.